Author: Ahsan Qureshi

 FAQ

-Will automation undo these fixes?
+Will automation undo my manual fixes?

 Sources